Advertisement

 The goals you have for your health will change what you should eat.

-For example, if you’re looking to lose weight, you’ll want to up your intake of protein and fiber, maybe even more than the standard recommendation based on your sex assigned at birth.
+For example, if you’re looking to lose weight, you’ll want to up your intake of protein and fiber, maybe even more than the standard recommendation based on your sex.
 That’s because protein and fiber will help you stay fuller longer.
 That can help curb your appetite and limit mindless eating.

 Your health status and the medications you take can also impact how much of certain nutrients you should have in your diet.